The Tongariro Alpine Crossing

 Drive through Taupo town along the main road and continue south - the road will lead into State Highway 1.
 Follow this road along the eastern shores of Lake Taupo to the town of Turangi.
 Continue south-bound on State Highway 1 for another 10km to then turn right into Lake Rotoaira Road (State Highway 46).
 (Note that after about 10km you will pass the turn-off for the Ketetahi carpark end of the crossing - where many hikers are picked up after completing the trek).
 Continue along Lake Rotoaira Road until the junction with State Highway 47.
 Turn left into SH47 (towards 'National Park') and after approximately 14km you will see the Tongariro Alpine Crossing signposts for Mangatepopo Road (on your left).
 This is a dirt road - please take care when driving up as buses and tourist shuttle vehicles will often be going in the other direction.
 Continue up this road until you reach the carpark and the start point for the crossing.

 There are several shuttle-services that can take you on a one-way trip from one carpark to the other if you are driving, or buses that operate a complete dropoff and pickup service.
+There are parking restrictions from Labour Weekend (October) through the summer open season which limits the time that you are allowed to park in the Ketetahi end carpark.

 About the Tongariro Alpine Crossing

 The distance from Mangatepopo to Ketetahi (and vice versa) is 19.4km.
 While the distance and terrain are only moderately demanding, it is prudent to remind hikers that this is an alpine crossing and even in summer the weather conditions can be unpredictable and changeable.
 It is highly recommended that the equipment and preparation guidelines recommended by the Department of Conservation (DOC) be followed.
+Snow and ice will still be common on parts of the track even in October and November.

 The hike itself can be broken up into five broad sections.